open-education-hub/web-security/exotic-attacks/index.md

 ## Magic hashes

-Magic hashes are hashes that start with a leading `0e` (the scientific notation for _“0 to the power of some value”_) and have only numbers after that.
+Magic hashes are hashes that start with a leading `0e` (the scientific notation for "0 to the power of some value") and have only numbers after that.

 Let's say you stored a hashed password that looks like this: `0e462097431906509019562988736854`, which is the value returned by `md5(240610708)`.
 Being a magic hash, if we use the loose comparison operator `==` against the user input and provide `0` as value, the following code will always return "Matched".

 ```php
 <?php
     $passwordHash = md5('240610708');